What is a channel manager?

 6. Remove manual processes

-Manual data entry is time-consuming and frustrating, we all know that.
-If you were to use a channel manager and remove this friction, you’d realise just how much more productive you can be.
-Anything that has to be put on hold can now be prioritised to improve your business.
+Manual data entry is time-consuming and frustrating, but a channel manager removes this friction and allows you to be more productive.
+Anything that previously had to be put on hold can now be prioritised to improve your business.

 7. Create a seamless, integrated tech stack